exercism/python/exercises/practice/wordy/.approaches/introduction.md

 ## General Guidance

 The key to a Wordy solution is to remove the "question" portion of the sentence (_"What is", "?"_) and process the remaining words between numbers as [operators][mathematical operators].

-If a single number remains after removing the "question", it should be converted to an [`int`][int] and returned as the answer.
+If a single number remains after removing the "question" pieces, it should be converted to an [`int`][int] and returned as the answer.

 Any words or word-number combinations that do not fall into the simple mathematical evaluation pattern (_number-operator-number_) should [`raise`][raise-statement] a [`ValueError`][value-error] with a message.
 This includes any "extra" spaces between numbers.

 One way to reduce the number of `raise` statements/ `ValueError`s needed in the code is to determine if a problem is a "valid" question _before_ proceeding to parsing and calculation.
 As shown in various approaches, there are multiple strategies for validating questions, with no one "canonical" solution.

-One very effective approach is to check if a question starts with "What is", ends with "?", and includes only valid operations.
+One very effective validation approach is to check if a question starts with "What is", ends with "?", and does not include the word "cubed".
+Any other question formulation becomes a `ValueError("unknown operation")`.
-That could lead to future maintenance issues if the definition of a question ever changes or operations are added, but for the purposes of passing the current Wordy tests, it works well.
+This very restrictive approach could lead to future maintenance issues if the definition of a question ever changes or operations are added, but for the purposes of passing the current Wordy tests, it works well.

-There are various Pythonic ways to go about the cleaning, parsing, and calculation steps of Wordy.
+Proceeding from validation, there are many Pythonic ways to go about the cleaning, parsing, and calculation steps of Wordy.
+However, they all follow these general steps:

+1. Remove the parts of the question string that do not apply to calculating the answer.
+2. Iterate over the question, determining which words are numbers, and which are meant to be mathematical operations.
+    - _Converting the question string into a `list` of words is hugely helpful here, but not absolutely necessary._
+3.  **_Starting from the left_**,  take the first three elements and convert number strings to `int` and operations words to +, -, *, /.
+4. Apply the operation to the numbers, which should result in a single number.
+   - _Employing a `try-except` block around the conversion and operator application steps can trap any errors thrown and make the code both "safer" and less complex._
+5. Use the calculated number from step 4 as the start for the next "trio" (_number, operation, number_) in the question.
+The calculated number + the remainder of the question becomes the question being worked on in the next iteration.
+   - _Using a `while-loop` with a test on the length of the question to do calculation is a very common strategy._
+6. Once the question is calculated down to a single number, that is the answer.
+Anything else that happens in the loop/iteration or within the accumulated result is a `ValueError("syntax error")`.

-For cleaning the "question" portion of the problem, [`str.removeprefix`][removeprefix] and [`str.removesuffix`][removesuffix] introduced in `Python 3.9` can be very useful:
+For cleaning the question, [`str.removeprefix`][removeprefix] and [`str.removesuffix`][removesuffix] introduced in `Python 3.9` can be very useful: